deragent/arXivFilter/README.md

 If another arXiv email should be filtered, it can again be copy-pasted or drag and dropped onto the window.
 The list will then be updated with the information of the new email.

-In general: Only information present int the arXiv email is processed and shown.
+In general: Only information present in the arXiv email is processed and shown.
 The program does not retrieve any further data over the internet!

 ## Config File
 The config file is structured in the YAML format.
 It allows for 4 different top level keys: